wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-center-of-enablement.md

 ## Cross-discipline collaboration!

 CoEs rely on cross-discipline collaboration to erode debilitating silos and bring together the right mix of passion and expertise.
-For example, our common engineering ecosystem relies on architecture, business, development, operations, and other disciplines who respect each other and engage to create more efficient and effective guardrails, processes, and products. content marketing engine for your organization.
+For example, our common engineering ecosystem relies on architecture, business, development, operations, and other disciplines who respect each other and engage to create more efficient and effective guardrails, processes, and products.

 ## Consistency